 - Dry eyelids can be treated with moisturizers, ointments, and compresses, while harsh products should be avoided.

-- Common causes include environmental triggers, skin conditions like eczema, and makeup residue, with risk factors like age, allergies, and contact lens use.
+- Common causes include environmental triggers, skin conditions such as eczema, and makeup residue, with risk factors including age, allergies, and contact lens use.

 - Symptoms include redness, flaking, burning, and sensitivity, and persistent cases may require medical evaluation.